reactorynet/reactory-express-server/README.md

 https://github.com/nvm-sh/nvm/releases)

 ## Install Node and NPM
-If you installed nvm you can install node using
-`> nvm install 16.13.2`
+If you installed nvm you can install node using (the .nvmrc file specifies the correct version as well) `> nvm install 16.13.2`
 ## Getting the code
 Reactory Server core and the client is distributed as Open Source, but it is very possible your organization has their own private repo.
-The reactory server can otherwise be cloned from the bitbucket repos.
+The reactory server can otherwise be cloned from the bitbucket / github repos (different modules can have different sources).

 It is advised that you create a root reactory folder, and then create sub folders inside this for the client, the core types, the data storage folder and other reactory related projects you may build.
 ### Checkout the server source code
 ```
 > mkdir reactory
 > cd reactory
-> git clone git@bitbucket.org:reactory/reactory-data.git ./reactory-data/
+> git clone git@github.com:reactorynet/reactory-data.git ./reactory-data/
-> git clone git@bitbucket.org:reactory/reactory-server.git ./reactory-server/
+> git clone git@github.com:reactorynet/reactory-server.git ./reactory-server/
-> git clone git@bitbucket.org:reactory/reactory-core.git ./reactory-core/
+> git clone git@github.com:reactorynet/reactory-core.git ./reactory-core/
-> git clone git@bitbucket.org:reactory/reactory-client.git ./reactory-client/
+> git clone git@github.com:reactorynet/reactory-client.git ./reactory-client/
 ```

 This will clone the server into `reactory/reactory-server/` and the core types into `reactory/reactory-core` and the PWA client into `reactory/reactory-client/` as well as the data / or the CDN folder structure to `reactory/reactory-data/` folder.

 The Reactory core library is a core types definition library and is shared across all applications.
 It has a two npm scripts that is used for compiling and deploying the library.
 The `make-install` script, will compile and package the library.
-The `deploy::local` will use the environment variables we set prior and deploy the library to `reactory/reactory-server/lib`,  `reactory/reactory-client/lib` and the `reactory/reactory-data/plugins/artifacts` folders.
+The `deploy-local` will use the environment variables we set prior and deploy the library to `reactory/reactory-server/lib`,  `reactory/reactory-client/lib` and the `reactory/reactory-data/plugins/artifacts` folders.

 ## Install env-cmd and create a configuration file
 Before you continue with the install, make sure you have dotenv installed globally.